CommonGateway/PetStore/README.md

 That OAS definition can be created with multiple tools.
 We recommend using [stoplight.io](https://stoplight.io), but you also use [Postman](https://www.postman.com) or a simple editor if you know the standard like https://editor.swagger.io.

-To create a OAS with [stoplight.io](https://stoplight.io) follow these steps:

-1. Register or login on [stoplight.io](https://stoplight.io).

-2. Create a workspace

-3. Navigate to projects in the top navigation or go to yourworkspacename.stoplight.io/admin/projects.

-4. Create a new project by pressing 'New Project' button in the top right of the page.

-5. If you want to create a new API create a blank project with a proper name.

 To create an OAS with [Stoplight](https://stoplight.io/), follow these steps: